Everyone wants to save money on utility bills.

 The roof can be covered with either concrete tiles, clay pantiles or slates.
-Again, the roof sections are superbly insulated with 220mm mineral wool.
+Again, the roof sections are superbly insulated with 300mm mineral wool.

-Heat pumps work by absorbing energy from the air, ground, surface and underground water, and transferring it to your home.
-The most common option is a ground source heat pump (GSHP) which absorbs energy from the ground to heat your home.
+Our standard offer includes an Air Source Heat Pump (ASHP), which is installed outside.
+Heat pumps work by absorbing energy from the air, ground, surface and underground water, and transferring it into your home.
+A ground source heat pump (GSHP) absorbs energy from the ground to heat your home.
 An air source heat pump (ASHP) uses atmospheric air as an energy source.
 This is quite a cost-effective solution, as air is easily accessible.